openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 one parameter – node to extract the attributes from.
 This is a legacy and non-extensible approach so should be avoided.
 It will be removed in the future versions of the Model Optimizer.

-3. Caffe specific extractor using the `CustomLayersMapping.xml` described in the [Legacy Mode for Caffe* Custom Layers ](Legacy_Mode_for_Caffe_Custom_Layers.md).
+3. Caffe specific extractor using the `CustomLayersMapping.xml` described in the [Legacy Mode for Caffe* Custom Layers](Legacy_Mode_for_Caffe_Custom_Layers.md).
 This approach is deprecated and will be removed in the future releases.

 The order of running the extractors is the following:
 * Registered in `CustomLayersMapping.xml` (for Caffe models only).